ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

     output: "{b}.third.txt"
 ```

-One exception is when you use
+One exception to this rule is when you use
 [global wildcard constraints](../reference/wildcard-constraints.md) to
 constrain wildcard matching by wildcard name: there, the constraints
 apply across all uses of that wildcard name in the Snakefile.